Kelly Hansen

-Kelly Hansen (born April 18, 1961) is an American singer, best known as the lead singer of the rock band Foreigner since 2005.
+Kelly Hansen (born April 18, 1961) is an American singer, best known as the lead vocalist for the rock band Foreigner from 2005 to 2025.

 Hansen started his career as an independent studio singer.
 He later met guitarist Robert Sarzo and bassist Tony Cavazo (brothers of Rudy Sarzo and Carlos Cavazo, respectively, of Quiet Riot fame), with whom he formed the hard-rock band Hurricane in 1984.
 Hurricane would achieve some moderate commercial success throughout the mid-to-late 1980s and into the 1990s.
-However, Hurricane's record label went bankrupt in 1991, and the band disbanded shortly thereafter.
+However, Hurricane's record label went bankrupt in 1991 and the group disbanded shortly thereafter.

-Hansen continued to make music, recording as a guest and session singer for many projects, including Slash's Snakepit, Fergie Fredriksen, Don Dokken, and Bourgeois Pigs.
+Hansen continued to make music, recording as a guest and session singer for many projects, including Slash's Snakepit, Fergie Fredriksen, Don Dokken and Bourgeois Pigs.
 In 1998 Hansen joined the band Unruly Child, replacing vocalist Mark Free.
 Unruly Child recorded a new album which was released in early 1999.
 2001 saw the return of Hurricane with an altered lineup and new album, Liquifury.
 In 2003, Hansen joined forces with Fabrizio V.Zee Grossi and recorded a self-titled album under the band name Perfect World.

-Hansen joined Foreigner in 2005, after Lou Gramm left in 2003 due to continuing conflicts with Mick Jones.
-Hansen is the third lead singer of Foreigner, with Lou Gramm and Johnny Edwards being Hansen's predecessors.
+Hansen joined Foreigner in 2005 after Lou Gramm left in 2003 due to continuing conflicts with Mick Jones.
+Hansen was the third lead singer of Foreigner after Gramm and Johnny Edwards.
+He departed from Foreigner following their 2025 summer tour, and was succeeded by multi-instrumentalist Luis Maldonado, who had already been a member since 2021.

 Hansen divides his time between two homes in Los Angeles – one in Calabasas and the other in Malibu.

+Hansen attended Smoky Hill High School in Aurora, Colorado.